LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 • Commission: 6–10% of sale price

-• Inspection contingencies: Buyer can walk on any finding
+• Contingencies: Buyer can walk on any finding

 • Hangar bills while you wait: You keep paying